MIPLabCH/Graph-Hilbert-Transform/README.md

 ## Graph Hilbert Transform

-The main goal of this repository is to define practical and interpretrable Graph Hilbert Transform
+The main goal of this repository is to define practical and interpretable Graph Hilbert Transform.
+Reproducing 10.1109/LSP.2025.3560170

 #### Requirements
 ```